eli003/ch4t/README.md

 For Communication, we will rely on an Object with a user and the message.
 For en/decoding we will use pickle.
 Documentation: https://pythonprogramming.net/pickle-objects-sockets-tutorial-python-3/

+For developement it's nice to have more than one client active and open.
+To achieve this in PyCharm, start a client -> go to "Edit Configuration" in the upper right field -> check the option "Allow parallel run".
+You can now start another client without closing the old one :)

 ### Server
 When the Server recieves a message of any client, it will send the message to all other clients.